fiatconnect/specification/fiatconnect-api.md

 #### 7.3.2.2. `MobileMoney`

 Most of the mobile money's providers require only the phone number to process a transaction.
 So, the best approach to make this schema general, is to add the *operator*.
-`Operator` represents the name of the mobile operator and `mobile` the phone number of the end-users with the country code (i.e., +225).
+`Operator` represents the name of the mobile operator and `mobile` the phone number of the end-users.
+The property `mobile` should follow the [International format E.164 from ITU-T](https://en.wikipedia.org/wiki/E.164) (i.e., +14155552671 for US).

 ```
 {